 Set a budget so that you know how much you are going to spend i.e. for ROI purposes and to ensure an accurate marketing budget for you or your employer.

 Ensure you can measure the effectiveness of your campaign by using calls to actions on each of your social media platforms.
 They need to be different so for example ‘Please quote TWEET1 to get your free…’ ‘Please quote FACEBOOK1 to get your discounted….’
 This way you can measure which platform is the most effective and accurately determine your Return on Investment.

 Learn and improve

 Nothing is more important than learning and improving where you can from the results that you’ve measured previously.
 It would be a waste of time, energy and money to let your results just sit there and do nothing with them.
-Maybe you failed to get the results you hoped for this time, but let’s all remember, failure is the road to success![zmhub id = 1]
+Maybe you failed to get the results you hoped for this time, but let’s all remember, I’d rather fail than not try at all.[zmhub id = 1]